 Not the easiest and most ethical path

 For the most part, this view of the profession of sales is wrong.
-To be a good sales person, it is not to be a con artist and smooth talking someone into something that they do not want to do.
+To close a sale, it is not to be a con artist and smooth talking someone into something that they do not want to do.
 It is not about performing magic and manipulation.

 Selling by talking someone into buying something they do not need or want is not only more difficult and require someone to be a little slick and manipulative, but it does not foster a healthy customer experience and relationship.
 And if someone is persuaded to purchase something that they don’t need, there can be an end result of dissatisfaction and that can have a number of negative implications.